Xenia Gazette, Xenia OH - www.xeniagazette.com

 FAIRBORN — Students from Fairborn and Stebbins high schools have organized a “Football for Food” campaign to help stock food pantries in the Fairborn and Riverside areas.
 The food drive will take place in the days leading up to the Thursday, Sept.
 28 football game between the two schools.

 Pep Rallies will be held at Fairborn City Schools Sept.
 12-15.
-The event will end with Fairborn’s homecoming game, which will be held 7 p.m.
-The food will be presented and financial donors will be recognized at halftime.
+The event will end with Fairborn’s Homecoming Game, which will be held at 7 p.m.
+Sept.
+28. The food will be presented and financial donors will be recognized at halftime.

 Wounded Warriors to play at WSU